Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/Glossary.md

 [Build Settings](https://docs.unity3d.com/Manual/BuildSettings.html), but this can be changed to a different supported target platform in the Welcome View or by configuring an `AnalysisParams` object.

-**Analyzer:** A code class which analyzes a particular aspect of a Unity project.
+**Analyzer:** A code class which analyzes a particular aspect of a Unity project and constructs `ReportItems` representing any Issues which were discovered.
 Project Auditor contains analyzers for each supported asset type, for Project Settings, and several analyzers to detect different kinds of issues in C# scripts.
-Analyzers are typically responsible for declaring and registering relevant `Descriptors` and `DiagnosticParams`, and typically implement an `Analyze()` method which detects Issues and Insights, and constructs and returns a collection of `ReportItem` objects which describe them.
+Analyzers are typically responsible for declaring and registering relevant `Descriptors` and `DiagnosticParams`, and typically implement an `Analyze()` method to detect and report Issues.

 **Area:** An aspect of a Unity project which may be affected by an Issue.
 Areas include things like runtime CPU or GPU performance, memory footprints, build sizes, build times or iteration times.
 Not to be confused with Project Areas,